10 Useful Marketing Tools for Freelance Writers

 Reach a Larger Audience with These Marketing Tools for Freelance Writers

-Tools like Google Trends or Canva are well known in the world of marketing.
+Tools like Google Trends and Canva are well-known in the world of marketing.
 But for freelance writers, too, it’s fundamental to use marketing tools to develop your business.
-It is essential that everything you write becomes effectively read and increases your revenue as a writer.

 Even using just a couple of these tools will give you the opportunity to reach a much larger audience with your writing.
 Most marketing tools for freelance writers are free or have free trials, so explore each of them a little bit before deciding which ones you’ll integrate into your day-to-day processes.